demogorgorn/yii2-ajax-submit-button/README.md

 This is the AjaxSubmitButton widget that renders an ajax button which is very similar to ajaxSubmitButton from Yii1 for Yii 2.

-Example of usage of the widget with form and other custom widget (in this case Select2).
+Example of usage of the widget with form and other custom widget (in this case Select2 widget).

 The view:
 ```php